 During treatment, attention should be given to salt and water balance.
 Harmful drugs should be stopped.
 These include barbiturates, sulfonamide antibiotics, and many others.

-For questions from healthcare professionals regarding general use and administration, please call 1-866-402-8520.
+For medical information questions (for healthcare professionals only) regarding Panhematin, please call 1-888-575-8344.
+For safety or adverse event related questions, please call 1-888-575-8344.
 If your physician would like to speak to a porphyria expert who has expertise in using Panhematin®, the American Porphyria Foundation (APF) will gladly provide that information.
 Call us at 713-266-9617.

 Read Member Stories that include experiences with Panhematin®: